openfun/richie/docs/docker.md

     $ docker-compose ps

-The first time you start the project with `make bootstrap`, the `db` container automatically creates a fresh database named `fun_cms` and performs database migrations.
+The first time you start the project with `make bootstrap`, the `db` container automatically creates a fresh database named `richie` and performs database migrations.
 Each time a new **database migration** is added to the code, you can synchronize the database schema by running:

 ```bash
 $ docker-compose exec app python manage.py migrate